 This map shows the current map of Vienna overlaid with the historical map from 1858.
 It may take a long time for the page to load all the content.
 Here is the link to the original map part.

-For a few years now I live in the 8th district in Vienna.
-I have put together some old Vienna photos here, part of the buildings shown here still stand (like the Josefstadt Theatre).
-Other buildings no longer exist, but gave the place its name, e.g. Blindeninstitut – Blindengasse.
+Here I have collected some old Vienna photos, some of which still exist (like the Military Geographical Institute).
+Other buildings no longer exist, but gave the location its name, e.g. Institute for the Blind – Blindengasse.

 Also to be seen: A fountain in Albertgasse, which was the outlet of the Albertinische Wasserleitung.
 This water pipeline was the precursor of the high spring water pipelines and was already built at the beginning of the 19th century.

 The Military Geographical Institute still looks the same today.
 After the end of the monarchy, the building housed the Federal Office of Metrology and Surveying until 1975; today it is home to a part of the Viennese Magistrate’s Office.